ronaldaug/docgen/README.md

 npm run start
 ```

-It will ask a few questions before generated.
+It will ask a few questions before generating.

 1. **Directory Name**
      - A diretory name of current laravel project.